meryrahou/Colors-Trail-Game/README.md

 # 🧠 JADE Grid Game — Multi-Agent Trail Race

 This is a grid-based multi-agent game built using the **JADE** (Java Agent DEvelopment Framework).
 Players (agents) race toward a goal by moving step by step — but each move requires a specific colored token.
-If an agent lacks the right token, it can **negotiate trades** with others... or **betray** them 😈.
+If an agent lacks the right token, it can **negotiate trades** with others... or **betray** them.

 ## 🎮 How It Works